blvm159263/samurai-key/README.md

 * Load products from Database and Display on website
 * Search and Filter Product
 * Pagingation
-* Load and Show prouduct detail
+* Load and Show product detail
 * Shopping Cart
 * Admin site:
   - Manage product: CRUD